-What is forecasting in the supply chain?
-It is the process of using data to predict future changes.
+Forecasting in the supply chain is the process of analyzing data to predict future changes.
 Businesses can build short-term and long-term predictions by analyzing historical data, modern trends, and other variables.

 Efficient forecasting in supply chains helps predict the following: